 But what exactly is a CD account and how does it work?
-Here’s an explanation of some key things to know before deciding whether a CD is appropriate for your savings needs.
+Here are some key things to know before deciding whether a CD is appropriate for your savings needs.

 What Is a Certificate of Deposit?

 CDs are savings products offered by banks and credit unions that allow you to save money and earn interest at a fixed rate for a set period of time.
 Interest rates and CD maturity terms are established by the bank offering the CD.
-Generally, the longer the maturity term, the higher the fixed interest rate will be.
-Common terms range from six months to five years.
 It’s important to note that you can only access your savings once the term ends.
 Otherwise, you’ll have to pay a penalty.

 Fixed rates provide a clear and predictable rate of return on your deposit.
-Since market rates tend to fluctuate, a CD can be a great way to lock in a higher interest rate for an extended period of time.
+Since market rates tend to fluctuate, a CD can be a great way to lock in an interest rate for an extended period.

-CDs are a nearly risk-free way to grow your savings because they don’t rely on stock market investments and they’re FDIC insured up to $250,000.
+CDs are a nearly risk-free way to grow your savings because they don’t rely on stock market investments and may be FDIC insured up to $250,0001.

 How Does a Certificate of Deposit Work?

-Put simply, CDs offer a way to “set and forget” your savings while earning more interest than you’d typically earn in a traditional savings account or interest-bearing checking account.
-Interest rate specifics depend on the financial institution, which term options you choose, and current market rates.
+CDs offer a way to “set and forget” your savings while earning more interest than you’d typically earn in a traditional savings account or interest-bearing checking account.
+The interest rate you’ll get with a CD depends on the financial institution, which term options you choose, and current market rates.
 Here’s the gist of how CDs work:

-2. Earn interest.
+3. Earn interest.
 Your principal will earn interest at the fixed rate established when you opened your account.
-Interest is typically credited to your account and compounded, meaning that the interest you earn is added to your principal, and that the new total balance earnsinterest, and so on.
-However, your CD issuer may also let you choose to have each interest payment sent to you via check or transferred directly into a different account like a checking account or high yield savings account.
-While it won’t compound, you’ll get access to your interest payouts in monthly, quarterly, or yearly intervals, depending on your account’s specifics.
+Interest is typically credited to your account and compounded, meaning that the interest you earn is added to your principal, and that new total balance earns interest, and so on.
+However, your CD issuer may also let you choose to have each interest payment sent to you via check or transferred directly into a different account like a checking account or high-yield savings account.
+While interest won’t compound, you’ll get access to your interest payouts in monthly, quarterly, or yearly intervals, depending on your account’s specifics.

 How to Open a CD Account

-The exact steps to opening a CD account will depend on the financial institution.
-But you can usually apply online, by phone, or in person if the bank has a physical presence.
+The exact steps to open a CD account depend on the financial institution.
+But you can usually apply online, by phone, or in person if the bank has a brick-and-mortar location.
 You’ll need the same basic info as opening a bank account, including:

 - Social Security number.